-Technology has impacted many aspects of journalism, but one thing that’s still stuck in the 1970s is how journalists get the content out of a recording.
+Technology continues to impact journalism, but one thing that’s been stuck in the 1970s until now is retrieving content from a recording.

 For decades, any journalist who’s recorded an interview has had to hit play, stop, and then type, and then go back and hit play and stop and then type away.
 Journalists can’t get a lot done until they have found that quote or sound bite that’s just right and captures the essence of a story.

-In late 2014, Jeff left his illustrious career as a broadcast journalist to begin working full-time on developing a high-tech solution to transcription.
+In late 2014, Jeff left his illustrious career as a broadcast journalist to work full-time on developing a high-tech solution for journalism audio transcription.
 Today, Jeff is CEO and co-founder of Trint, a start-up which offers an audio and video-to-text transcription service that condenses a journalist’s workflow significantly.

 Trint glues audio & video seamlessly to an automated transcript.